TakwimuAfrica/Takwimu/README.md

 $ make web
 ```

-Optionally you can also enable cache in your development environment by doing the following:
+Optionally you can also enable Redis as cache backend in your development environment by doing the following:

 ```sh
 $ export TAKWIMU_CACHE=True